AI-generated

 Arguments of the Respondents

-• RMC No. 47-91 is an interpretative rule, not a legislative rule, and therefore does not require prior hearing.
+• Nature of the Circular: Respondents argued that RMC No. 47-91 is a mere interpretative rule, not a legislative rule, and thus does not require prior notice and hearing or publication to be valid.

 Issues

-• Whether the classification of copra as an agricultural non-food product under Section 103(a) rather than a food product under Section 103(b) is correct.
+• Validity of Classification: Whether the BIR Commissioner's classification of copra as an agricultural non-food product is correct.

 Ruling